 Lilac Chaser (color)

-Look at the center cross for about 20 seconds.
+Look at the center cross (click on it) for about 20 seconds.
 A green dot will begin to appear around the circle or a green dot circling around, erasing the purple dots.
 When you shift your eyes the purple dots appear again.

 This illusion triggers our perceptual system to adapt and fill in the gap left by the ‘afterimage” with a complementary color.
 That is why you see the color green.